MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 A parameter file could contain all, none, a subset or only the _mandatory_ parameters specified in the ARM template.
 My idea is, having multiple different options for ParameterFiles the ParameterObject could be used as the base class and concrete implementations could inherit it's properties.

-The creation of a specific file is abstracted into a Factory.
-A factory is concerned with the creation of objects so the user is not having to specify the exact class of the object that will be created, see [Wiki](https://en.wikipedia.org/wiki/Factory_method_pattern).

-The factory `ParameterFileFactory` is created based on a given template.
+The `ParameterFileGenerator` is created based on a given template.
-It exposes the factory method `CreateParameterFile` that creates a parameter file json string based on the specification passed.
+It exposes the builder method `CreateParameterFile` that creates a parameter file json string based on the specification passed.
 In this implementation you can specify to create a file with _mandatory_ parameters only or all parameters.

 Mandatory parameters are defined as parameters that don't implement the `defaultValues` property.